duality-solutions/Dynamic/darksilk-docs/protocol-documentation.md

 | 4 | fReady | int | if the mixing pool is ready to be executed
 | 71-73 | vchSig | char[] | Signature of this message by Stormnode (verifiable via pubKeyStormnode)

-### SSACCEPT - "ssa"
+### PSACCEPT - "psa"

-Response to SSQ message which allows the user to join a mixing pool
+Response to PSQ message which allows the user to join a mixing pool

 | Field Size | Field Name | Data type | Description |
 | ---------- | ----------- | --------- | -------- |
 | 4 | nDenom | int | denomination that will be exclusively used when submitting inputs into the pool
 | 41+ | txCollateral | int | collateral tx that will be charged if this client acts maliciousely

-### SSVIN - "ssi"
+### PSVIN - "psi"

 CPrivatesendEntry